 This course is designed to provide a theoretical and applied foundation for working with people in crisis.
 Students will examine the dynamics of various situational and developmental crises, consider family and cultural influences on coping, and explore methods for intervening in crisis situations.
-Prerequisite(s): PSYC 1101.
+Prerequisite(s): PSYC 1101 with a grade of "C" or above.